eppye-bots/wiki_for_rtd/configuration/mapping-scripts/code-conversion.rst

     * *codelist*: codelist as in ``bots-monitor->Configuration->user`` codes by type.
     * *value*: code to be converted (should be in **leftcode**)
     * *field*: the field to return (if not specified: **rightcode**)
     * *safe*: determine what happens if code not found in code conversion.
-Options: False (default) - raise an exception; True - return not-converted code; None - return None
+Options:
+        * False (default): raise exception
+        * True: return not-converted code
+        * None: return None

 **transform.reverse_ccode(codelist, value, field)**